turanszkij/WickedEngine/README.md

 - Editor/Editor.xcodeproj to build the Wicked Editor
 - Samples/Template_MacOS/Template_MacOS.xcodeproj to build a minimal template application for MacOS

 If you want to develop an application that uses Wicked Engine, you will have to link to libWickedEngine.a and `#include "WickedEngine.h"` into the source code.
-You also need to add references to the following Apple SDKs: `Metal`, `AppKit`.
+You also need to add references to the following Apple SDKs: `Metal`, `AppKit`, `GameController`.
 I also recommend to set up a custom working directory in the Product->Scheme->Edit Scheme->Options->custom working directory = `$(PROJECT_DIR)`, this will better match the development experience in Visual Studio.
 For examples, look at the Template_MacOS and Editor projects.

 #### Xbox Series X|S
 Xbox Series specific extension files required for building are currently private.